-Vardiman, a northwest area UW Extension agriculture and horticulturalist educator, says that although the symposium is designed with beginners in mind, “anyone interested in growing grapes, is currently growing grapes, or who wants to expand their knowledge of grapes, is welcome to attend.”
+Vardiman, an agriculture and natural resource extension educator, says that although the symposium is designed with beginners in mind, “anyone interested in growing grapes, is currently growing grapes, or who wants to expand their knowledge of grapes, is welcome to attend.”

 The classroom session will begin at 8 a.m. on Central Wyoming College’s Lander campus, located at 120 Enterprise Boulevard, and will focus on the basics of growing grapes in Wyoming.
 Featured topics will include site selection and the varieties of grapes best suited to the state’s climate and soils.
 Lunch, as well as refreshments in the morning and afternoon, is included in the $35 registration fee.

 In the afternoon, participants will tour a local vineyard.
 It’s a great opportunity to take the discussion outdoors and see what growers are doing in the area, says Vardiman.
 During this session, attendees will learn about planting vines, training and pruning, pest management, harvest timing, and more.

 The symposium will wrap up at 5 p.m.

 Growing grapes is a new venture in Wyoming, Vardiman explains, but interest is growing.
 He says it’s feasible to grow grapes in many parts of the state.
 The main requirement is that the growing season must include a frost-free period.